nullscreen/bark/README.md

 ## Features ##

-BARK comes with some small features to make quick adjustments.
+BARK comes with a set of features to make quick adjustments.
 You can set these below `repositoryName` on the window object.

 ```objc
 // email